 Rogue River Raft Supported Hikes

 Many wilderness rivers are partially accessible by trail, but rarely do those trails follow the river for any length.
-The historic Rogue River National Recreation trail is a notable exception, as it parallels one of the river's most scenic, pristine 40 miles.
+The historic Rogue River hiking trail is a notable exception, as it parallels one of the river's most scenic & pristine 40 miles.

 This is the ideal trip for backpackers who want to hike a beautiful, historic trail in greater comfort that is normally possible.
-And for those of you who have floated the river this is an opportunity to explore the Rogue River canyon more fully.
+For those of you who have floated the river, this is an opportunity to explore the Rogue River canyon more fully.
 Viewed from above the river takes on a new beauty, and in the spring the lush hillsides are bright with wildflowers.
 The Raft Supported Hiking Trip on the Rogue River is a special way to see to see the river and offers treasures rarely seen from the river.

 Both camping trips and lodge trips are available, visit the Rogue River page for more information on prices and dates.